ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 Given a rod of length N units and an array of prices that contains prices of all pieces of size smaller than N. Determine the maximum value obtainable by cutting up the rod and selling the pieces.

-## Input
+### Input
 - #### `costs`
   Type: `vector<std::size_t>`

-  Vector array of costs of all pieces of size smaller than N.
+  Vector of costs of all pieces of size smaller than N.

 ### Output
 - #### `cost`
   Type: `size_t (size_t is an unsigned integral data type)`

-  It is the maximum value obtainable by cutting up the rod and selling the pieces.
+  Represents the maximum value obtainable by cutting up the rod and selling the pieces.

 ### Complexity